-MR BEAUFORT: 5 REASONS WHY YOU SHOULD GET INTO WHISKY IN 2017
+MR BEAUFORT: 5 REASONS WHY YOU SHOULD GET INTO WHISKY

 Sipping your glass and unintelligently nodding is no longer fooling anyone.
 The time has come in your life to start appreciating whisky for it’s subtle tasting notes rather than it’s alcoholic benefits.
 To help with your education process, Mr Beaufort recently spent some time at Scotland’s leading distilleries and here are his reasons why 2017 is there year you should get into whisky.

 Once you’ve got over the daunting prospect of pronouncing the label correctly you’ll soon discover that there is a whisky out their for every palette, including yours.
 Granted, your first tasting experience might have left you a little scarred but you’ll soon realise that there’s much more to choosing your whisky than blind pointing.
 I’d be here forever if I were to break down every type of whisky so here’s a basic crash course on Scotch whisky.

 Once you begin to peel back the mysterious layers of the whisky making journey you’ll develop an acute fascination with the process.
 As you delve deeper, this whisky education will soon evolve into a conversation starter kit when with friends or even potential romantic interests.
 If, however, you’re sat with an overeducated barstool boaster and are struggling to find anything to add, here are a few whisky facts for you to use:

 - On average, 34 bottles of whisky are exported from Scotland every second.

 - Dram: an arbitrary measure of whisky “that is pleasing to both guest and host”.